wdporter/i-am-that-vuepress/18-to-know-what-you-are-find-out-what-you-are-not/readme.md

 **Q:**&ensp;I would call it rather unconscious existence: I am, but I do not know that I am.

 **M:**&ensp;You have said just now, “I am, but I do not know that I am”.
-Could you possibly say it about your beïng in an unconscious state?
+Could you possibly say it about your being in an unconscious state?

 **Q:**&ensp;No, I could not.